blueprinted-io/documentation/what_is_scorm_and_tincan.md

 One of the biggest blockers in moving beyond SCORM isn’t technology — it’s business incentives and culture.

 LMS vendors *know* SCORM is limited, but it’s a sunk cost for many organizations.
 SCORM support is a checkbox on their sales deck.
 Saying “our LMS doesn’t support SCORM” is a death sentence.
-So they keep supporting it — often half-heartedly — while adding “xAPI/CMI5 support” mostly as a buzzword.
+So they keep supporting it while adding “xAPI/CMI5 support” mostly as a buzzword and integrating little of the actual technological backend.

 The hard truth is: educating customers that embracing xAPI or cmi5 means completely reimagining how learning is designed, built, and measured is *not* a great sales pitch.
 It’s complicated, costly, and threatens the status quo.

 As a result, many vendors promote modern standards as features in principle, but don’t help customers actually adopt them.
-For business leaders, this creates a catch-22: the tech is there, but the organizational mindset, processes, and skills aren’t.
+For business leaders, this creates a catch-22: the tech exists but nobody is integrating it because in order to sell it, you need to fundamentally change the mindset of your customers.

-Ultimately, the real challenge isn’t the specs themselves — it’s shifting the culture and expectations around learning development and measurement.
+Ultimately, the real challenge isn’t the specs themselves, it’s shifting the culture and expectations around learning development and measurement.
 Without that, changing standards is just swapping one box-ticking exercise for another.

 This is the challenge I see business leaders facing.
 Although we're talking standards and protocols, it's really in how people see learning development that's the issue.